abbmatlan/Bachelor-thesis/README.md

-# Identification and Dimensioning of Wetlands for Reduced Eutrophication in Stockholm, Sweden.
+# Identification and Dimensioning of Wetlands for Reduced Eutrophication in Stockholm, Sweden

 ## Overview

 This repository contains all code and data used in the bachelor's thesis *"Identifiering och dimensionering av våtmarker för minskad övergödning"*.

-All code was developed exclusively by the authors and forms a significant part of the analyses and results presented in the thesis.
+All code was developed exclusively by the authors and constitutes a significant part of the analyses and results presented in the thesis.

-The repository contains two Python scripts that constitute the core of the computational work.
+The repository contains two Python scripts that form the core of the computational work.

 ## Files